 Day 8 - A Few Changes

-After three more days under the lights, the two trays of Tokyo Bekana show the benefit of the weighted method.
+After three more days under the lights, the two Tokyo Bekana trays show the weighted method’s benefit.

 The microgreens grown by the weighted method (left tray) have caught up to those grown under the dome (right tray).
 As a result, you can see that the left tray is now taller, wider, and many of the leaves are larger than those on the right.

-Most likely, because the weighted method forces the roots downward to help lift the weight off the plant and maybe creating more side roots during the process.
+Most likely, because the weighted method forces the roots downward to help lift the weight off the plant and maybe create more side roots during the process.

 While the shallow roots in the domed method spend energy growing down once the dome has been removed, or they don't have enough surface area to collect as many nutrients compared to the weighted approach.